 How are training providers certified?

-You must have certified trainers, working for a certified training provider, delivering a certified curriculum that meets all the RRN standards.
+The training provider must have certified trainers, delivering a certified curriculum that meets all the RRN training standards.

 Why has this been introduced?